ggaisenn/ggcli/README.md

 3. If schema validation fails, prints clean, human-readable schema errors to the console using `better-ajv-errors` and terminates the process with `process.exit(1)`.
 4. If no configuration is discovered, issues a warning and defaults to `{ port: 1234 }`.

-### `open(config)` — App Command Router (`command/open.js`)
+### `open(config)` — Cross-Platform Application & URL Launcher (`command/open.js`)

-Receives the validated configuration object, log-triggers the launcher, and dumps the configuration metadata securely via the debug logger namespace.
+Receives the validated configuration object and attempts to open the specified `targetApp` property:
+1. **URL Validation**: Detects if the target starts with `http://` or `https://` and verifies its syntax using the native `URL` constructor.
+2. **Local App Verification**: If it isn't a web link, it safely utilizes `command-exists` to confirm the application binary or directory path exists on the host machine before launching.
+3. **Cross-Platform Execution**: Safely spawns the target using the underlying `open` system package, abstracting OS-specific launcher variations with isolated error handling.

 ### `Logger(name)` — Terminal Theme Decorator (`logger.js`)